nodejs/build/doc/process/special_access_to_build_resources.md

 * Test working group team members so that they can add/debug tests to/on community test infrastructure.
-* Benchmark working group members so they can add benchmark jobs and or experiement with benchmarking infrastructure in advance of the final configuration being added to ansible.
+* Benchmark working group members so they can add benchmark jobs and or experiment with benchmarking infrastructure in advance of the final configuration being added to ansible.
 * PR's authors so they can debug failures across platforms in cases where they man not personally have access to the all the different